Join for Free

 Turkey Red Bean Chili

 Make it a Full Plate Meal: A large bowl of this chili would be delicious topped with avocado salsa.
-Not a meat eater?
-Use Gardein Ground Be'f instead or double up on the beans.
+If you're not a meat eater, use Gardein Ground Be'f instead or double up on the beans.

-75% fiber foods – red beans, onion, garlic, diced tomatoes, avocado, tomato, cilantro, jalapeno, onion
+75% water-fiber foods – red beans, onion, garlic, diced tomatoes, avocado, tomato, cilantro, jalapeno, onion

 25% foods – turkey or Gardein Ground Be'f, brown sugar